bpstarr/events/README.md

 * Added the Google Maps API for seeing where the event is happening with ease.

-* A file upload was excuted for the users to add event pictures and profile picture.
+* A file upload was excuted for the users to add event pictures and profile pictures.
 A static file was used to save the image and the filename was saved to the database, which saves space.

 * Users can change the event types on the dashboard with a button click for each type, this is automatically rendered with AJAX function without a page refresh.

 * Users can view a single event and click an attending status.
-This click is changes the the status using AJAX functionality/Javascript to automatically change on the page,along with the database.
+This click changes the status using AJAX functionality/Javascript to automatically change on the page,along with the database.

 ### Demo ###